 Marketplace by ProducePay Membership Agreement

-2. Membership Period: The membership period for the Marketplace Membership shall be one year from Member’s electronic acceptance of this Agreement.
+The membership period for the Marketplace Membership shall be one year from Member’s electronic acceptance of this Agreement.
 This Agreement shall renew automatically at the end of the initial membership period unless Produce Pay Inc. (“Company”) or Member provides notice that the agreement is terminated.
 The annual membership fee will be applied to the Member’s account for the next year of membership.

 - Assignment of a Company account representative